jack-hanlon/autochimp/README.md

 # Autochimp
-MailChimp API Automation for CASL Consent Legislation
+MailChimp API Automation for CASL Consent Legislation by <a href="https://github.com/jack-hanlon">Jack Hanlon</a>

 This Package contains two individual Functionalities.